Let’s examine Peirce’s second example of a disjunctive term — neat, swine, sheep, deer — within the style of lattice framework we used before.

 Accordingly, if we are engaged in symbolizing and we come to such a proposition as “Neat, swine, sheep, and deer are herbivorous”, we know firstly that the disjunctive term may be replaced by a true symbol.
 But suppose we know of no symbol for neat, swine, sheep, and deer except cloven-hoofed animals.
 (469).

-This is apparently a stock example of inductive reasoning that Peirce borrows from traditional discussions, so let us pass over the circumstance that modern taxonomies may classify swine as omnivores.
+This is apparently a stock example of inductive reasoning Peirce borrows from traditional discussions, so let us pass over the circumstance that modern taxonomies may classify swine as omnivores.

-In view of the analogical symmetries that the disjunctive term shares with the conjunctive case, I think that we can run through this example in fairly short order.
+In view of the analogical symmetries the disjunctive term shares with the conjunctive case, I think that we can run through this example in fairly short order.
 We have an aggregation over four terms:

 Figure 2.
 Disjunctive Term u, Taken as Subject